Knowing if a child is well enough to be at school — guidance for schools

 School staff should work together with parents and caregivers to support children to be able to cope in a school environment and attend as much as possible.

-See further guidance on anxiety in school aged children
+See further guidance on anxiety in school aged children (internal link)

 How to prevent staff and students getting sick or spreading illness to others